-Today more than ever, the companies and organizations that are paying close attention to their brand and the experience it creates in the marketplace are the ones who are winning wallet share, market share, and customer share.
+Today more than ever, the companies and organizations that are paying close attention to their brand marketing and the experience it creates in the marketplace are the ones who are winning wallet share, market share, and customer share.

-To ensure you’re thinking about your brand in the correct light, start with these five essential elements and strategies.
+To ensure you’re thinking about your brand marketing in the correct light, start with these five essential elements and strategies.

-Understand Your Core Audience
+Brand Strategies Should Understand Your Core Audience

 No brand can survive without understanding and acknowledging its core audience.
 Spending time in your customer’s shoes will allow you to enhance all aspects of your brand and turn your visitors into advocates.